tcm5343/reddit-post-notification/README.md

 - Yes, all filters within a subreddit are processed against a post title at the same time using multiprocessing.
 If whomever is set to be notified is on one or more of the filters which would trigger a notification, they will recieve one notification for the post.

 # Speed:
 Although this program is not resource heavy, the post processing time is correlated to what hardware it is running on.
-All 100 of the filters being applied to a post contain the includes, excludes, and notify sections.
+For the test, each subreddit has 100 filters and each of them contain the includes, excludes, and notify sections.

-- **4-15-2021** - The average time taken from filtering 250 different posts is 0.283 seconds.
+- **4-15-2021** - The average time taken from filtering 250 different posts is 0.283 seconds. (using Process)
-- **4-16-2021** - The average time taken from filtering 100 different posts is 0.034 seconds.
+- **4-16-2021** - The average time taken from filtering 100 different posts is 0.034 seconds. (using Thread)

 # Resource Usage
 Below is a screenshot of the resource usage of this application while running on Ubuntu Server 20.04.1 on a Raspberry Pi.